 Currently, this age is:

-- 65 years old if you stop working with your employer.
+- 60 years old if you stop working with your employer after reaching this age.

 - 65 regardless of your employment.

-If you have reached your preservation age and are still working, you may be able to access some of your super with an Income account – Transition to retirement.
+If you have reached your preservation age and are still working, you may be able to access some of your super with a Transition to retirement income account.